practicalli/numbers-to-words/README.md

 - the above rule should be applied all at each number scale for numbers larger than 1001

+### Additional thoughts ###

+#### Splitting up a number into digits ####

+How can we split up a number into its digits?
+Unlike string, a number is not seen as a collection.
+We can convert each number to a string, this would allow us to split the number into individual digits, although if using clojure.core functions then the string will be treated as a collection of characters.
+Can we convert characters back to numbers (should we need to)?
+Strings can be converted back to numbers easily with the `java.lang.Integer` class.

+If we use strings or characters in our dictionary lookup, then we don't need to convert back.

+Some experiments in partitioning are in the design journal.

+#### replace each number with its whole value ####

+If we took each digit in the original number and converted it to its representative number in terms of position, then the dictionary lookup becomes much simpler.

+For example, if the original number is 12345, then we would first generate a sequence of `[10000 2000 300 40 5]`.

+This approach seems to be pretty obvious now I thought about it.

 ## Interesting functions to consider